K-PaaS/application-platform-guide-eng/install/service/mongodb.md

 ## <div id='1'> 1.
 Document Outline
 ### <div id='1.1'> 1.1.
 Purpose

-This document (Mongodb service pack installation guide) describes how to install Mongodb service pack, which is a service pack provided by PaaS-TA, using Bosch.
+This document (Mongodb service pack installation guide) describes how to install Mongodb service pack, which is a service pack provided by PaaS-TA, using Bosh.

 ### <div id='1.2'> 1.2.
 Range
 The installation scope was prepared based on the basic installation to verify the Mongodb service pack.